 How does inflation affect education?

-The impact of inflation on education can be understood with help of the following parameters-
+The impact of inflation on education can be understood with the help of the following parameters-

 1. Daily essentials